Jack Vettriano: Criticism

 In October 2005, after the original of The Singing Butler sold for £740,000, it came to light that Vettriano had used the artists' reference manual The Illustrator's Figure Reference Manual to form his figures, using Irish actress Orla Brady for the 'lady in red.'
+In 2025, a Banksy interpretation of the work sold for £4.3m several days after Vettriano's death.
+The work, titled Crude Oil (Vettriano), which was previously owned by Blink 182 bassist Mark Hoppus, was sold by Sotheby's in London to a private collector.